SparkPost/python-sparkpost/README.rst

 Django Integration
 ------------------
-SparkPost python library comes with an email backend for Django.
-So, all you need is to use this backend in Django and put the API Key.
+The SparkPost python library comes with an email backend for Django.
 Put the following configuration in `settings.py` file.

 .. code-block:: python